 The Poison Sumac Stem

 We have mentioned that poison sumac leaves are beautiful in the spring, summer and fall.
 The problem is, there are many shrubs and small trees with beautiful leaves.
-Take special note of the red stem; the red stem is unique to the poisonous variety of sumac.
+Take special note of the red stem.
+The red stem is unique to the poisonous variety of sumac.
 Non-poisonous sumac does not have a red stem.
 The stem runs between the leaves that are on either side with a single leaf at the end.
 The stem is hard to identify later in the year as it turns to a gray/brown color, much like the shrub’s bark.
+Take note of the red stem and remove that plant when you can.
+Until then, alert others to avoid contact with the poisonous plant.

 Spring and Summer Berries

-Both the poison and non-poisonous varieties of sumac have berries, but poisonous berries are unique to poison sumac.
-They are an oddly shaped berry that grows in loose clusters, and each berry looks like it has been squashed.
-They are poisonous to the touch.
+Both the poisonous and non-poisonous varieties of sumac have berries, but poisonous berries are unique to poison sumac.
+They are an oddly shaped berry that grows in loose clusters.
+The poison sumac berries have an irregular shape and each berry looks like it has been squashed.
+You may see birds eating the poison sumac berries with no side effects, but don’t be fooled as they are poisonous to humans.
+Of course, humans can’t eat the berry, but even touching it will cause a rash.

 Fall Berries

 Much like poison ivy, the color of poison sumac’s berry turns an off-white color in the fall.
 You should beware of plants with white berries in the fall.
 Many outdoorsmen notice birds and animals eating the berries with no problem.
-The berries will still give humans a nasty rash.
+Even in the fall, the berries will still give humans a nasty rash.

 The Rash